Wash & Go Routine for High-Porosity, High-Volume, Coarse-Textured 3A-3C Curls (WGR17-20)

 For high volume make sure that you don’t touch your curls after this point.
 Manipulate your hair as little as possible while separating the curls to keep your curls clumped together and to reduce overall frizz.
 But if you want to add more volume to your fine hair you can lightly pick out your roots or you can play with hair throughout the day to expand and puff hair.

-Use Curl Primer Conditioning Spray to put some life back into your curls.
+Use POWER TO THE CURL Curl Primer Conditioning Spray to put some life back into your curls.
 Spot treat lifeless curls as to not disrupt your curls too much.
-Depending on the weather, revive the shape and bounce of your second and third-day curls by reapplying Curl Defining Flaxseed Gel Cream to strands.
-Then reapply Curl Nourishing Hair Oil to seal in the moisture and reduce any frizz.
+Depending on the weather, revive the shape and bounce of your second and third-day curls by reapplying A WHOLE SNACK Curl Defining Custard Gel to strands.
+Then reapply LOCK IT IN Curl Nourishing Hair Oil to seal in the moisture and reduce any frizz.